caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * Dedicated simple datapaths to generate meaningful sequences of addresses, ususally 2-4 per DSP
   * AR can be loaded with
-    * *Immediate laod*: constant from the instrucion field into the pointed AR
+    * *Immediate load*: constant from the instrucion field into the pointed AR
     * *Immediate modify*: constant from the instruction field added to the pointed AR
     * *Autoincrement*: small constant added to the pointed AR